Stephen Hodges (administrator): Education

-Hodges was born and educated in England.
+Hodges was born and educated in Bristol.
 He received his master's degree from the University of Cambridge and his PhD from the University of Manchester.
 He completed two years of post-doctoral research in electronic engineering with AT&T Laboratories in Cambridge and is co-author of several patents related to data communication.

 Career

 From 1998 to 2002, Hodges was an associate principal at McKinsey, and from 2002 to 2005 served as general manager of credit cards at Standard Chartered Bank in Hong Kong.